 The default threshold for both CPI and SPI is 1.

 The threshold is a value you set to match CPI and SPI against.

 Generally, the higher the threshold the stricter your requirement for cost or schedule performance will be.

 However, setting the thresholds needs to be done with care.
 For example, 'having a CPI that is very high (in some cases, very high is only 1.2) may mean that the plan was too conservative, and thus a very high number may in fact not be good, as the CPI is being measured against a poor baseline.
 Management or the customer may be upset with the planners as an overly conservative baseline ties up available funds for other purposes, and the baseline is also used for manpower planning.' (a Wikipedia article on EVA).

 Use 'Allow calculating CPI and SPI individually' (Settings > General > Advanced settings > Project Health (Earned Value Analysis) settings) to make sure one of the indices is calculated when the other one is unavailable.

-- Project's start date is preceding the current date so the project is ongoing.
+- Project's start date is preceding the current date so the project is ongoing, and

-- Project's status Is open or equal to open - those with a status equal to completed or on hold are not included in the calculation
+- Project's status is treat-as-open or treat-as-hold – those with a status treat-as-complete, e.g. Closed, Completed, etc. (see Workflow for details), are not included in the calculation.